 The course provides an overview of golf tournament operations.
 Students establish, facilitate, design, and operate a golf tournament.
 Emphasis is placed on the checklist required to operate a successful golf tournament.
 Calligraphy, tournament types, and tournament marketing are also discussed.
-Prerequisite(s): SEE2020 or HOSP2011, concurrent w/SEE3080.
+Prerequisite(s): SEE2020 or HOSP2011.